Proline-catalyzed aldol reactions

 The Hajos–Parrish–Eder–Sauer–Wiechert and Barbas-List reactions in organic chemistry are a family of proline-catalysed asymmetric aldol reactions.

 In the 1970s, two research groups discovered (and published) almost simultaneously their discoveries of two related intramolecular reactions: Zoltan Hajos and David Parrish at Hoffmann-La Roche and Rudolf Wiechert et al at Schering AG.
 The original Hajos-Parrish procedure begins with an achiral triketone in dimethylformamide and 3% (molar) catalytic (S)(−)proline.
-The product is a chiral ketol with 93% enantiomeric excess:
+The product is a chiral ketol with 93.4% optical yield:

 In the Eder-Sauer-Wiechert modification, the product shown above loses water to give the conjugated alkene.

 Three decades later, Carlos Barbas and Benjamin List demonstrated that larger catalyst concentrates could enable a similar intermolecular reaction.

 The reaction has seen extensive use in many enantiomerically-pure molecular syntheses.
 Indeed, it presaged the modern field of asymmetric organocatalysis.

 History

 Researches on asymmetric enamine catalysis applied to important intermediates in steroids synthesis is due to an increased interest for efficient and convenient steroid total syntheses in the 1960s.
 In particular, two industrial groups in the early 1970s reported proline-catalyzed intramolecular aldol reactions.